Are you a workshop organizer or facilitator?

 These benefits can include:

-- The ability to dispel common electric vehicle myths
+- Dispelling common electric vehicle myths

 - Becoming aware of the barriers and challenges to EV adoption in their own community